katsu0511/chat_time_supabase/README.md

 Prepare .env file

 ```
-DATABASE_URL="URL of the database you are using"
+DATABASE_URL="URL of the supabase database you are using"
-DATABASE_USER="User name of the database"
-DATABASE_PASSWORD="Password of the database"
+ORIGIN_URL="Cross origin URL that you allow to access to the API of this App"
-DATABASE_NAME="Name of the database"
+NEXT_PUBLIC_SUPABASE_URL="URL of the supabase project"
-NODE_ENV="dev"
+NEXT_PUBLIC_SUPABASE_PUBLISHABLE_KEY="publishable key of supabase"
+SUPABASE_SECRET_KEY="secret key of supabase"
+GEMINI_API_KEY="Your API key of Gemini account"
 ```